CURRENT HOURS: Programs by reservation November-April

 Wait list

-• If a camp session is full, you may fill out this form to be placed on a wait list.
+• If a camp session is full, you may ask to be placed on a wait list.

 Group Requests

-We have multiple camps of the same age group, and, therefore, we cannot guarantee your child will be placed with his or her friends.
+When we have multiple camps of the same grade level, we cannot guarantee your child will be placed with friends.
 However, we will make every effort to accommodate up to two requests.
 Please keep the following in mind:

-• Campers must be registered for the same camp, in the same week, and be in the same age group.
-If both campers do not request to be placed in the same groups, accommodations cannot be guaranteed.
+• Campers must be registered for the same camp, in the same week, and be in the same grade.

-• Camp is about making friends and they quickly form strong friendships.
-When large groups of friends are grouped together other campers can feel left out.
+• Camp is about making friends.
+When large groups of friends are together, other campers can feel left out.
 We will split requests larger than 3 friends.

 • This field is for validation purposes and should be left unchanged.